David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * Before the Communist Party, patriotic movements following the bourgeois or feudal paths in Vietnam all failed.
 History proved that only the path of proletarian revolution could regain true independence.
 * Comparisons must consider specific historical, political, and social contexts.
 Vietnam had to undergo devastating wars to regain independence, unlike some other nations that developed under different conditions.
 * The nature of capitalism is exploitation and inequality; selecting Socialism is choosing a path of sustainable development, ensuring social progress and justice for the majority, not just a wealthy minority.
+* Not every country following the capitalist path becomes wealthy.
+Many capitalist nations in Africa, Latin America, or Southeast Asia (like the Philippines) still face poverty and instability, proving capitalism is not a guarantee of prosperity.

 **Allegation:** Distorts the nature of the current era, claiming the transition to Socialism ended with the Soviet Union's collapse, and that Capitalism is the "eternal future" of humanity.
 * The collapse of the Soviet Union was a setback for a specific model, not the end of Socialism.
 The fundamental contradictions of Capitalism (inequality, crisis, environmental destruction) remain unsolvable.